 All of your images on Photocrowd will have your name embedded in the metadata as the copyright owner (not something all photo-sharing sites do) and if an image is shared from the site it will always be accompanied by additional text including your name as the copyright holder.

-You can delete an image by going to your profile, clicking the settings icon (next to 'Edit profile') and selecting 'Manage photos'.
-If you click on the settings icon in the lower right hand side of the image you want to delete, you'll see the option to delete the photo.
+Click on your profile image in the navigation at the top of the page.
+Then select 'Manage photos'.
+Find the image you want to delete and click on the settings (cog) icon in the top right corner of the image, you'll see the option to delete the photo.
 You’ll then be prompted to click the red ‘delete’ button, which will permanently remove the image.

-To edit the images that appear on your profile, select 'Manage photos'.
+To edit the images that appear on the first page that appears on your profile, select 'Manage photos'.
 Use the favourite icon to select which photos you wish to appear on the front page of your profile.

 If you’re already logged in you can change your password by going to your profile, clicking on ‘Edit profile’, and selecting the 'Account' tab.
 You’ll be prompted to enter your current password and your new password.
 Click ‘Save changes’ to save the changes.